-Property Owner Responsibilities for Premises Liability in Austin
+Property Owner Responsibilities for Premises Liability in Texas

 The outcome of a premises liability case relies greatly on your classification while present on the property.
 Property owners owe different levels of responsibilities toward the safety of visitors depending on the type of visitor.

-The law classifies visitors on a premises as one of Three Types:
+The law classifies visitors on premises as one of three types:

-An invitee is someone whom the property owner has invited to the property for business reasons.
-This would be the case for a retail store, bank, or other such establishment.
+- An Invitee: An invitee is someone whom the property owner has invited to the property for business reasons.
+This would be the case for a retail store, bank, or another such establishment.
 Property owners owe the highest standards of care to invitees, and they must ensure that their properties are free from known hazards.
 They must also reasonably inspect for, discover, and remedy unknown hazards.

 The courts will assess what category you fall into depending on the circumstances of your visit to the property and decide your case based on the duties the property owner owed you at the time of the accident.

 Texas’ Comparative Negligence Laws

 It is important to note that just because you sustained an injury on someone else’s property does not mean you immediately have a premises liability case.
 You have a burden of proof to show that the property owner’s negligence significantly contributed to your accident.
 Consult a premises liability lawyer in Austin to discuss your injury and find out if you likely have a case.

 Our attorneys at Briggle & Polan, PLLC handle all types of premises liability cases, including: